tin6150/inet-dev-class/tig/README.mode2.rst

       -p 8086:8086 \
       --name i_pod \
       influxdb:1.5
+		restarting influxdb this way does not get the message of "recreating influxdb", that's probably a docker-compose thing. previously not seeing data probably cuz enable auth and thus need to start influx cli w/ user/pass influx -username 'sammy' -password 'sammy_admin'

 results in (very similar to docker compose): docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                                            NAMES
 4819685d2836        influxdb:1.5        "/entrypoint.sh in..."
 24 seconds ago      Up 22 seconds       0.0.0.0:8083->8083/tcp, 0.0.0.0:8086->8086/tcp   i_pod

+okay, at least starting db this way works.  data seems to persist. cece7 got telegraf installed, and used the config that writes to 128.3.10.10:8086, and telegraf db got created, and measurments (table? schema?) has tables that grows over span  of (telegraf report every 10s) select count(*) from diskio

 **^ ^**